Common Washing Machine Drainage Problems

 Standpipe Specifications

-A P-trap must be installed below the standpipe connection point, positioned as close to the floor as practical.
+A P-trap must be installed below the standpipe connection point.
+Under UPC rules, the trap is roughed in between 6 and 18 inches above the floor (not below the floor).
 Unlike S-traps, P-traps prevent sewer gases from entering your home while allowing proper drainage.
 The trap should be installed with a 1/4-inch slope per foot toward the main drain line to maintain gravity flow.

 | Installation Requirement | Specification | Purpose |